Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Having heart disease and heart surgery may trigger a variety of feelings.
-While you may be relieved to have had treatment, you may also feel depressed or angry at times.
+You may be relieved to have had treatment, but you may also feel depressed or angry at times.
 You may also feel that your loved ones don’t let you do enough.
 These feelings are normal, but they can make you short-tempered with those around you.
 Letting them know how you feel will help avoid misunderstandings.

 Choose a time when you can relax and talk without being disturbed.